steffenyount/super-scorpio/README.md

 * 12x DMA controllers

-## Software: The Super Scorpio Project
+## Software: The Super Scorpio driver
-The Super Scorpio project is organized into modules each with its own operational focus.
+The Super Scorpio driver source code is organized into modules each with its own operational focus.

 ### Fast systick logging
 #### [tick_log](main/tick_log/)